acm-uiuc/twilight-old/README.md

 Make sure you have Python and pip installed before starting

-There are a couple components of the Merch.
+There are a couple components of the twilight.
 To get all of them we use a tool called repo

 1. Install repo - https://android.googlesource.com/tools/repo/